hongfaqiu/TIFFImageryProvider/packages/TIFFImageryProvider/README.md

   } | undefined;
   /** cache survival time, defaults to 60 * 1000 ms */
   cache?: number;
-  /** geotiff resample method, defaults to nearest */ resampleMethod?: 'nearest' | 'bilinear' | 'linear';
+  /** resample web worker pool size, defaults to the number of CPUs available.
+When this parameter is `null` or 0, then the resampling will be done in the main thread. */ workerPoolSize?: number;
 }

 type TIFFImageryProviderRenderOptions = {